 In addition to a turbine, you will need a tower.
 These guys can be quite pricey and extremely expensive to install.
 Some of the small towers are stand alone, most use guy wires (like on radio towers) to support them.
 The largest and most expensive are usually installed professionally, require concrete pads and a crane or two.
 So our focus will be on smaller towers that can be done with the help of several friends.
 Explore various companies kits and see how they recommend that it be installed, each system differs but these folks are very helpful when it comes to questions.

 Placement of the turbine and tower is also very important.
 They work best in a place where no turbulent air flow can get to them.
 Without getting into fluid mechanics we will go over the basics of turbulence.
 Place your hand into a sink with water and bubbles in it.
 Move your hand quickly from one side to the other; you can see eddies, surges, and dead zones.
 Air reacts in much the same way.
 If you have a small tower, and it’s not far from your barn the air flow can be quite turbulent and reduce your efficiency.
 One question that you must be pondering is what about really high winds?
 Most turbines have protection to keep them going even if the wind is really blowing hard.
-Some of the best turbines are rated to exceed hurricane force winds, but even so, contact your insurance company and see if your landowners or homeowners insurance will cover any destructive losses.
+Some of the best turbines are rated to exceed hurricane-force winds, but even so, contact your insurance company and see if your landowners or homeowners insurance will cover any destructive losses.

 The ideal situation calls for a bit of each.
 You install both a wind turbine and have a solar system.
 Some really great technologies make that possible today, including PV shingles and roof coverings and stand-alone turbine towers.
 Other more exotic technologies are hydropower, Stirling engines, geothermal power, ocean power and the ever-present quest for fusion.
 As time goes on, these technologies will either drop in price or become a reality.

-No matter what choice you make, it will be expensive, and it will take time and effort, but in the end, you will have a self-sufficient system that can supply you and your family’s needs.
+No matter what choice you make, it will cost money, and it will take time and effort, but in the end, you will have a self-sufficient system that can supply you and your family’s needs.
 So do some searches on the ‘net for companies who sell and install systems, ask on the various forums, talk to people that have systems on their homestead and start working towards being self-reliant and preparing for high energy prices.